 As a director he’s worked on large pieces such as The Remember (MTYP) and Someday (Native Earth) to one man shows Such as Tales Of An Urban Indian (Public Theatre NYC, Autry theatre LA) and Dinky (Native Earth).
 Herbie’s Play Russell’s World was honoured to be featured at the Magnetic North Festival.

-Maissa has worked with Shadowpath since 2013 - most recently in 2018 as an apprentice and went on to receive an Ontario Arts Council (OAC) recommender grant for writers to work on a novel she wrote about living in Egypt.
+Maissa has worked with Shadowpath since 2013 most recently in 2018 as an apprentice and went on to receive an Ontario Arts Council (OAC) recommender grant for writers to work on a novel she wrote about living in Egypt.
 She is also creating the third season of her audio drama, The Destiny of Special Agent Ace Galaksi, a sci-fi satire.
 Immigrating to Canada from Egypt, she is a person of two cultures, not quite at home in either.
 Her work is an ongoing quest to bridge cultures and experiences.
-As Ace’s writer and producer, she postulates that all beings far and wide are essentially the same thing - stuff of the recycling pile.
 Maissa was awarded Shadowpath’s Artist Of The Year 2019 for her multifaceted contributions in producing, writing, performing, directing, and podcast creation.
-In 2020 Maissa and her podcast team received a travel grant from the OAC to take their project to the world’s first audio drama convention in Halifax.
+In 2020 Maissa received a travel grant from the OAC to attend the world’s first audio drama convention in Halifax.

 Transforming Everyday Places Into Creative Spaces